MikeSav/springer-nature/README.md

 So I have tried to reduce the dependency on third party libraries.
 Thus this example has no Flux / redux (notice the small ‘r’) dependencies - there is no predictable state container in the application.
 For a larger app, or when I have more time to devote to the task I would have introduced such an architecture with `ngrx` providing Store, Actions and Effects.

-In the first implementation, I decided to create a series of nested Components in which each represents a XML node.
-I am unsure if this is the best implementation, another idea was to create a single DOM NODE Component that we could configure due to an input, for example: If the node input is a “unit”, then we have children nodes, etc., etc.
+In this first implementation, I decided to create a series of nested Components in which each represents a XML node.
+I am unsure if this is the best implementation (It doesn't seem that DRY), another idea was to create a single DOM NODE Component that we could configure due to an input, for example: If the node input is a “unit”, then we have children nodes, etc., etc.

 I was also unsure if I was expected to convert the XML to pure JSON in the backend / data service – this would be advantageous (especially where Sarafi is concerned).
 However due to time constraints and the fact I wanted to refrain from using a third party convertor I have the app using NodeLists from the returned XML.